Methodology

 What it measures

 How many of the platforms customers actually use to evaluate businesses surface this one.
 Heavy weight on GBP because it's the dominant local-search platform, plus credit for Facebook, Instagram, Yelp, and other industry-specific platforms.
+Shown for context — since mid-2026 this dimension is not blended into the overall score, because its signal substantially overlapped the Google Business Profile dimension (it was being counted twice).

 How it's calculated